sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 array) to *latency type position*.
 If these field names are quoted or separated by commas, these extra characters are ignored.
 (NOTE: It is necessary to use the names *latency* and *type* for two of the fields.
 EEGLAB uses these two field names to extract, sort, and display events.
-These fields must be lowercase since Matlab is case sensitive.)
+These fields must be lowercase since MATLAB is case sensitive.)
 In this interactive window, the input *Event indices* and checkbox *Append events?* may be used to insert new events or replace a subset of events with new events (for instance, for large EEG files, which may have